Create a Website Account - Manage notification subscriptions, save form progress and more.

-Yard clippings, dirt or sod, rocks, concrete, toxic materials, highly flammable materials, construction and remodeling debris will not be accepted.
+Yard clippings, dirt or sod, rocks, concrete, toxic materials, highly flammable materials, and construction, and remodeling debris will not be accepted.

-The preferred location for your 96-gallon container for collection is to have the container handle facing your house and the container positioned at the edge of the paved traffic lane at least five feet from obstruction such as fences, lamp-posts, mailboxes or vehicles.
+The preferred location for your 96-gallon container for collection is to make sure the container handle faces your house and the container is positioned at the edge of the paved traffic lane at least five feet from obstructions such as fences, lamp posts, mailboxes, or vehicles.
 Do not block pedestrian access.

-Yes, first report it missing to the North Miami Beach Police Department at 305-949-5500, and obtain a case number.
-Then contact Waste Management at 786-450-5699, provide your police case number, and request a new garbage container.
-A replacement will be provided, free of charge.
+Yes.
+First, report it missing to the North Miami Beach Police Department by calling 305-949-5500 and obtain a case number.
+Then, contact Coastal Waste & Recycling at (305) 384-7649, provide your police case number, and request a new waste container.
+A replacement will be provided at no additional fee.

 Acceptable trash includes furniture, boxes, general household debris, yard clippings, leaves, trees and shrubs (cut in lengths no longer than 5 feet).

-Unacceptable trash includes tires, dirt or sod, concrete, toxic materials, highly flammable materials, construction and remodeling debris.
-Also included are vehicles, motorcycles, boats, trailers, motors and household appliances.
+Unacceptable bulk trash includes tires, dirt or sod, concrete, toxic materials, highly flammable materials, construction, and remodeling debris as well as vehicles, motorcycles, boats, trailers, motors, and household appliances.

-Trash should be stacked neatly in the swale in front of your property (if you have alley pick-up, stack it neatly next to the alley on your property so the truck can pass).
-Please do not stack trash on the sidewalk or on top of water meter boxes, and keep it away from fences.
+Please stack neatly in the swale in front of your property (if you have alley pick-up, stack it neatly next to the alley on your property so the truck can pass).
+Do not stack trash on the sidewalk or on top of water meter boxes and keep it away from fences.
 The City is not responsible for damaged fences due to improper stacking.
-Current ordinances require that yard waste be placed in a pile separate from the trash and away from the garbage container.
+Current ordinances require that yard waste be placed in a pile separate from the trash and away from the waste bin.
 Yard clippings and leaves must be bagged.